commercetools/merchant-center-application-kit/.changeset/stale-mugs-clean.md

 '@commercetools-local/playground': minor
 ---

-Implement updated color scheme across all App-kit components
+Update all App-kit components to support the upcoming new colour scheme